sp4wn-owner/Spawn/README.md

 **Please note that WebRTC may not be functioning properly on iOS.**

-- Currently supporting the following robot types: phone + ESP32 || Raspberry Pi
+- Currently supporting the following robot types: Raspberry Pi || Phone + ESP32.

 ## Features: